alanszlosek/raspi-hd-surveillance/README.md

 # Welcome

-This is a python script to convert a Raspberry Pi 3 (or newer) into a motion detection surveillance system.
+This is a python script to convert a Raspberry Pi 3, 4 or Zero into a motion detection surveillance system.

 With a raspi4 it can check for motion 3 times a second, output 1088p (not a typo) 30fps h264 files, all while keeping the CPU on a single core under 80%!
 This is a huge improvement over the previous version of this script.
 Hooray for picamera!

 It also serves a simple web UI (runs on port 8080) that allows you to watch the stream and see whether motion was detected.
 See a demo of the previous version here: https://www.youtube.com/watch?v=56VteHCRxhc

-I need to create a new post for the latest version, but you can ready about my journey to version 1 here: https://blog.alanszlosek.com/post/2019/11/raspi-hd-motion-detection-encoding-streaming/
+I need to create a new post for the latest version, but you can read about my journey to version 1 here: https://blog.alanszlosek.com/post/2019/11/raspi-hd-motion-detection-encoding-streaming/

 # Features